MogensWintherDK/lc-v1-next-web/posts/services/migration.md

 I have a lot of experience with dockerizing applications and services, both for the development and production process.
 I have been running most applications in the Cloud since 2009, mainly at AWS and later on at Google Cloud and others.

-## Migrating multiple services
+## _Merging multiple services/applications_

 After the company merger, changes in operational flows, and a lot of other cases we can be in a situation where multiple systems/services/applications need to be migrated into a single existing or new solution.

 Migrations like this require good planning, understanding of the data, structure, and testing.
-In most cases, live data are involved, and ensuring the single source of truth.
+In most cases, live data are involved, ensuring the single source of truth.

 [Get in touch](/get-in-touch)